M17-Project/OpenHT-hw/OpenHT-RF/power_supply.md

         * ILrms = 501 mA
         * ILpeak = 575 mA
         * ILpeak(PSM mode) = 230 mA
-    The reference NRS5030T330MMGJ is pre-picked.
-Max current is 800 mA, saturation current is > 1 A, series resistance is 300 mOhm.
+    The reference LSXND5050XKT330MMG is pre-picked.
+Max current is 800 mA, saturation current is 1.15 A, series resistance is 225 mOhm (295 mOhm max.).
 * Output capacitor
     * Based on modulator pole: Does not really influence loop compensation calculation.
     * Based on Vout ripple: Voripple of 2% of 3.3 V -> 0.7uF, max Resr of 0.45 Ohm.